McGill University, Institute of Health Sciences Education, Montreal, Canada

-The McGill BICC is situated within the Centre for Medical Education at McGill University.
-Our BICC strongly believes in the importance of research informing educational practice and policy.
+The McGill BICC is situated within the Institute of Health Sciences Education at McGill University.
+Our BICC strongly believes in the importance of research informing educational practice and policy and vice versa, such that knowledge production and use are linked and mutually beneficial.
 As one of the five original BICCs, we have been actively involved in supporting the BEME mission since its inception.
-We have also conducted and reviewed a number of systematic reviews in health professions education and supported other individuals and centres as they become involved in BEME initiatives.
-More recently, and through the programmatic research of one of the BICC co-leaders, we are conducting innovative research in KT and implementation science.
-Moreover, through an AMEE funded research project, and using a KT theoretical approach, we are exploring the determinants of evidence-informed Health Professions Education (HPE).
+We have also conducted and reviewed a number of systematic reviews in health professions education and supported other individuals and units as they become involved in BEME initiatives.
+More recently, and through the programmatic research of one of the BICC co-leaders, we have conducted innovative research in KT and implementation science.
+Moreover, through an AMEE funded research project, and using a KT theoretical approach, we explored the determinants of evidence-informed Health Professions Education (HPE).
 Our BICC is also a leader in several areas of HPE scholarship as listed below.

 Main areas of interest/expertise

 - Professionalism and professional identity formation

 - Assessment and evaluation